Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Sep 26, 2018

-The very short answer to this question is very few circumstances.
-What I see happening with criminal defendants over the last twenty-five years of practicing criminal defense in LA is that they try to explain themselves to the police, and what they don't realize is the police are not there to hear their explanation and try to help them deal with their case.
+The very short answer to this question is that there are very few circumstances.
+What I have observed over the last twenty-five years of practicing criminal defense in LA is that criminal defendants often attempt to explain themselves to the police, but what they don't realize is that the police are not there to hear their explanation or help them deal with their case.
 The police are there to catch somebody for a crime.
 As the late great Justice Thurgood Marshall said, the police are in the competitive business of ferreting out crime.
-So, the police are allowed to lie to people and they're allowed to use deceptive practices in trying to get criminal defendants to make admissions that can later be used against them in a criminal case.
+Therefore, the police are permitted to lie to individuals and employ deceptive tactics in attempting to elicit admissions from criminal defendants that can later be used against them in a criminal case.

-I've also seen the police – when people try to explain themselves – twist what they say around, take it out of context, and basically do whatever they can to make that statement work for them in the process of trying to prosecute the person in a criminal case.
-So, if I was a criminal defendant in Los Angeles and I was being investigated for a crime or even a crime that had already been filed against me, I would never talk to the police.
+I've also seen the police, when people try to explain themselves, twist what they say out of context, and basically do whatever they can to make that statement work for them in the process of trying to prosecute the person in a criminal case.
+So, if I were a criminal defendant in Los Angeles and I was being investigated for a crime or even a crime that had already been filed against me, I would never talk to the police.
 The circumstances where you might consider talking to the police, first and foremost, would be with your attorney.

 Now, there are certain circumstances where I have had my clients go in and make a statement, and these circumstances are fact-dependent.
-In other words, we have to look at the circumstances of the case before deciding to go and talk to the police or prosecutors.
+In other words, we must consider the circumstances of the case before deciding whether to speak with the police or prosecutors.
 Sometimes, the police have the wrong person.
-Clear and simple, it doesn't matter what the individual says; we're going to be able to show them they've got the wrong person.
-Under that circumstance, with your attorney present with you, I have had to bring my client in, explain everything, answer their questions and also tell them some things.
+Clear and simple, it doesn't matter what the individual says; we'll be able to show them they've got the wrong person.
+Under those circumstances, with your attorney present, I have had to bring my client in, explain everything, answer their questions, and also inform them of certain details.
 I'll tell them to say some things myself, and this has been an effective tool in saving my clients time, money, embarrassment, and pressure by showing them some things that they didn't know, and on many occasions, this has caused them to either drop the case or not even file it in the first place.

-Now, what type of case do we do that in?
-What type of case do you talk to the police in?
+Now, what type of case is that for?
+What type of case do you report to the police in?
 Again, it depends on the circumstances.
 Once the police or prosecutors start asking you questions and they hit you with some stuff that can incriminate you, it's too late at that point to call for your attorney.
-You can still do it, but it just simply makes you look bad, and sometimes, depending on the circumstances, can be used against you in a criminal case in Los Angeles.
+You can still do it, but it just simply makes you look bad, and sometimes, depending on the circumstances, it can be used against you in a criminal case in Los Angeles.

-So, the answer as far as when you should talk to the police related to a criminal matter is, not very often, and only under the dictates of your attorney.
-Your attorney's guidance and your attorney's presence during the questioning, and obviously, you're also going to want to have a thorough conversation with your attorney because your attorney can anticipate some questions the police might ask you relative to a criminal investigation in Los Angeles.
-You can talk about it and make sure the questions are answered truthfully but in the right way so as not to say or do anything to put you in a compromising position or that can later be used against you in a criminal prosecution in Los Angeles.
+So, when should you talk to the police in a criminal matter?
+The answer is, not very often, and only under the guidance of your attorney.
+Your attorney's advice and their presence during any questioning by the police are crucial.
+It's also important to have a thorough conversation with your attorney beforehand, as they can anticipate the questions the police might ask you.
+This will ensure that you answer truthfully, but in a way that doesn't compromise your position or provide evidence that can be used against you in a criminal prosecution in Los Angeles.

 About the Author